Panasonic ZS100 vs Sony A99 II

-The physical size and weight of the Panasonic ZS100 and the Sony A99 II are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Panasonic ZS100 and the Sony A99 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the ZS100 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is considerably larger (106 percent) than the Panasonic ZS100.
 It is noteworthy in this context that the A99 II is splash and dust-proof, while the ZS100 does not feature any corresponding weather-sealing.